python/cpython/Doc/reference/compound_stmts.rst

 be a subclass of :exc:`BaseException`; otherwise, the runtime will raise a :exc:`TypeError` when the handler is evaluated.

-The clause matches the exception if the resulting object is "compatible" with the exception.
+The clause matches an exception if the resulting object is "compatible" with the exception.
 An object is compatible with an exception if the object is the class or a :term:`non-virtual base class <abstract base class>` of the exception object, or a tuple containing an item that is the class or a non-virtual base